 Teachers plan field trips that are both fun and educational for the children.
 Teachers often need parent volunteers on the trips, and chaperones will be chosen on a first come, first serve basis.
 Please return permission slips as soon as possible after they are sent home.
-No student is allowed to attend a field trip with his/her class unless the permission slip is signed and returned to the teacher.
+No student is allowed to attend a field trip with his/her class unless the permission slip is signed and returned to the teacher and all forms on final forms completed.